 This post was first published on 6th April 2020, but has been updated to reflect current guidelines.
 It is a collaborative post – for more details please see my Disclosure policy

-How To Sew A Face Mask (With A Filter Pocket)
+How To Make Face Masks (With A Filter Pocket)

 This pattern has a filter pocket.
 Cloth by itself may not be good enough, but if you add a filter, such as